ActiveBrainAtlas2/preprocessing-pipeline/docs/sphinx/source/modules/software.installation.rst

 1. The base directory is located on birdstore at:
    ``/net/birdstore/Active_Atlas_Data/data_root/pipeline_data``
 2. All brains are located in the base directory.
-3. The directory structure of a 3 channel brain will look like this:
+3. The directory structure of a 3 channel brain is shown below.
+Data is served via Apache with the data in the neuroglancer_data directory.
+Each neuroglancer_data directory will usually contain a directory for each 3 channels.
+   For example, under C1 there are several subdirectories representing a zoom level of the pyramid.
+The 325_325_20000 directory represents the an x,y,z resolution in nanometers.
+The x,y resolution is at 325nm and the z is at 20,000nm (20um).
+The structure for DK52 is:

 ::